Skip to main content

 Action Status

-New business cards are being issued with an updated design and the new mission statement (see Task Force Recommendation #8).
-The cards include identifiable information about the officer and contact information for complaints, compliments, and employment opportunities.
+New business cards have been issued with an updated design and the new mission statement (see Task Force Recommendation #8).
+The cards include identifiable information about the officer and contact information for compliments, complaints, and employment opportunities.

 Campus Safety Advisory Council